 Note: 5th- and 6th- graders do not take the Perspectives Subtest.

-If the constellation rotated in space or if you were in a spaceship orbiting it, you could see it from other perspectives, relative to the front view shown above.
-For instance, you might see it from the LEFT or from the RIGHT as indicated here:
+If you imagine walking around this group of spheres or imagine the group rotating as a whole, you could see it from other perspectives.
+For instance, you might see it from the LEFT or from the RIGHT as indicated below:

-In the actual test, you will see more such constellations.
-In every task, two pictures of one constellation will be presented.
+In the test, you will see more groups of spheres.
+In every problem, you will see two pictures of the same group.
 Picture #1 will always show the FRONT view.
-The perspective from which you see the constellation in Picture #2 will not be named.
-It will be your task to find out whether that is the view from the RIGHT, from the LEFT, from ABOVE, from BELOW, or from BEHIND.
+Your task will be to figure out whether Picture #2 is the view from the RIGHT, from the LEFT, from ABOVE, from BELOW, or from BEHIND.
+(The BEHIND view is not shown in the movies above).

 Item 1: 1=B 2=H 3=E 4=H 5=J